 In 2010 I was invited by Dr Farah Karim-Cooper, Head of Research at Shakespeare’s Globe, to lead a practice-as-research investigation into the gestural codifications of John Bulwer in his 1644 works Chirologia and Chironomia.
 The project was based at the Globe and supported by the Centre for Excellence in Training for Theatre at Central.

 John Bulwer (1606-56) is best known as the inventor of sign language.
 A radical humanistic philosopher, Bulwer attempted to categorise human gesture in terms of the ‘natural language of the hand’ (innate gestures which he believed to be interculturally comprehensible) and ‘the art of manual rhetoric’, gestures which communicated ideas through the hands, the ‘chiefest instrument of eloquence’.
-It’s long been theorised that Bulwer’s major practical source for his codification was the gestures used by actors on stage prior to 1642; as such his work, as well as being the route by which deaf people were at last integrated into hearing society, is probably the only detailed visual record of the physical life of Early Modern actors.
+It’s long been theorised that Bulwer’s major practical source for his codification was the gestures used by actors on stage prior to 1642; as such his work, as well as being the route by which deaf people at last began to be integrated into hearing society, is probably the only detailed visual record of the physical life of Early Modern actors.

 Working with a group of professional actors and with the then-current cohort of the new MA Acting (Classical) course at Central, RSC movement director Anna Morrissey and I conducted several weeks of workshops into Bulwer’s gestures, looking at the different stylistic opportunities the gestures offer in performance, as well as at how they can be incorporated into classical theatre training.